gamedaoco/battlepass-bot/README.md

 * `QUEST_CHECK_FREQUENCY` - how often completed quests should be evaluated.
 Default value is `60`, meaning every minute.
 #### API
 * `API_PORT` - which port to use to run API on, e.g. `8080`.
+* `API_SECRET_KEY` - secret key to use to access the API.
+If not specified, API will be accessible without auth.

 ## Testing